A Day in the Life of an NYU Student

-- Rubin Hall (5th Avenue – intersection of East and West Villages): offers large air conditioned second floor lounge, a black box theatre, a study lounge, a dance room, a piano room, a ping pong room, and a billiards room.
-Rubin also has a water bottle filling station on the second floor.
+- Rubin Hall (5th Avenue – intersection of East and West Villages): offers large air-conditioned lounge on second floor, a black box theatre, a study lounge, a dance room, a piano room, a ping pong room, and a billiards room.
+Rubin also has a water bottle-filling station on the second floor.

 - Third Avenue North (East Village/Union Square): amenities include Courtyard Café Dining Hall, a mini-theater, dance studio, music practice rooms, game room, laundry rooms, TV lounge, many study lounges throughout the building, a computer lab, and an outdoor courtyard.
 The building also includes a substance-free floor.